Skip to content

 # log the request

-logger.write(f"[index] request: {request}\n")
+logger.write(f"[index] requête : {request}\n")

-# pause the thread if requested
+# the thread is interrupted if requested

 sleep_time = config["sleep_time"]